 Numeric parameters can be used as:

-Text parameters can be used to control properties that have been configured as high cardinality, long text properties in your Ontology.
+String parameters can be in cards that require String inputs, or used to control properties that have been configured as long text properties in your Ontology.

 Boolean parameters can be used in transforms that take Booleans as inputs such as filters and to toggle global settings on and off from the dashboard/analysis (see: 'Allow settings to be controlled' feature in Global Settings).